Nicole Malliotakis: Donald Trump

+On January 6, 2021, Malliotakis voted to object to counting either Arizona's or Pennsylvania's electoral votes in the 2020 presidential election based on disproved allegations of voter fraud and unconstitutional procedures.
+On January 9, more than 300 protesters, including seven New York City and New York State elected officials, gathered outside her Brooklyn office to call for her to either vote to impeach Trump or resign.
+On January 13, she voted against Trump's second impeachment for inciting the storming of the Capitol.

+She again endorsed Trump in 2024.

+In the 119th United States Congress, she co-sponsored a pair of resolutions meant to expunge Trump's impeachments.

+George Santos

+After Donald Trump commuted the sentence of former representative George Santos in 2025, Malliotakis said:

+Health care

+She has criticized the Affordable Care Act, saying it is "strangling the business community."

 Immigration

 Malliotakis has repeatedly called for the implementation of additional security measures on the border between the United States and Mexico.

-While in the State Assembly, Malliotakis stated she was "against New York State extending licenses for illegal immigrants".
+She opposes sanctuary city status for undocumented immigrants in New York City.
+While in the State Assembly, Malliotakis said she was "against New York State extending licenses for illegal immigrants".

 Infrastructure

 On November 5, 2021, Malliotakis was among the 13 House Republicans who voted with a majority of Democrats to pass the Infrastructure Investment and Jobs Act, a $1.2 trillion infrastructure spending bill.

-LGBT rights
+LGBTQ+ rights

-After originally opposing same-sex marriage, Malliotakis said she regretted that position and voted to support adoptions by same-sex parents and to protect estate rights for married same-sex couples.
-She voted against a bill relating to bathroom rights for transgender people.
-Malliotakis also voted against the Equality Act.
-She has been endorsed by Log Cabin Republicans, a Republican PAC in favor of same-sex marriage and other LGBTQ rights.
+After originally opposing same-sex marriage as a member of the Assembly, Malliotakis said she regretted that position and voted to support adoptions by same-sex parents and to protect estate rights for married same-sex couples.
+She repeatedly voted against the Gender Expression Non-Discrimination Act, a New York state law banning discrimination on the basis of gender expression, which she said was too concerned with "bathrooms."

+In Congress, Malliotakis voted against the Equality Act.
 On July 19, 2022, Malliotakis and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 She said, "In 2017, I expressed my deep regret for voting against a bill legalizing same-sex marriage in New York State while in the state Assembly six years prior.
 Over the past decade, I have attended two weddings of couples who deserve equal recognition and protection under the law."
-On December 8, 2022, she and 38 other Republican Representatives voted for the final passage of the Respect for Marriage Act.
+On December 8, 2022, she and 38 other Republican representatives voted for the final passage of the Respect for Marriage Act.